corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/docker-image.md

 ## Getting started

-The `docker run` command runs the Docker Image.
+The `docker run` command runs the Docker image.
 [Docker run](https://docs.docker.com/engine/reference/commandline/run/) is explained in more detail in the Docker documentation.
 Once `docker run` is used, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.

 * For information on using docker for development purposes, visit the [creating a node](generating-a-node.md) page.